rahulagarwal13/feras/courage/readme.md

 - Depends on how to handle 'sleeping giant' events.

 Small Courage
--  Depends on how you react to daily occurrences.
+-  Depends on how you react to daily social interactions.
+-  X parameter